Allocation of locally generated electricity in renewable energy communities: Energy community with repartition keys

-As stated in the introduction, the challenge of computing repartition keys involves using a set of initial keys agreed upon between the REC members and the ECM.
-These initial keys are given by $K_{t,i}$, and represent the initial allocation of the available local production (whatever it is).
-They are set depending on the REC and the different agreements between ECM and REC members.
-For instance, in the case of an REC where the generation units are deployed thanks to an initial investment of all REC members, the initial keys could be set as the share of each member of the total investment of the REC.
-If, on the other hand, there is no initial investment, the initial keys may indicate the initial quantity of local production promised by the ECM to the REC members.
+The set of repartition keys are defined per REC member $i$ and metering period $t$.
+They are computed through the decision variables $k_{i,t}$ and can be used to determine the allocated production to each REC member at each metering period, such that:

-In this context, this paper introduces a methodology to compute an optimal set of repartition keys, represented by $k_{t,i}$, which are based on the initial ones.
-This computation of optimal keys aims at minimising the sum of individual billing electricity costs of the REC members, which are determined by their electricity bill, expressed as:
+where $a_{t,i}$ represents the allocated production.
+This allocated production, nevertheless, is not necessarily the one accepted by the DSO to correct the meter readings.
+For instance, if the total net production ($\sum_{i \in \mathcal{I}} P_{t,i}^{n}$) is greater than the total net consumption ($\sum_{i \in \mathcal{I}} C_{t,i}^{n}$), Equation~\eqref{eqn:optimal_allocated_production} may lead to allocations that are, in fact, larger than the total net consumption.
+To avoid such situations, a second set of constraints computes the verified allocated production $v_{t,i}$, which takes the smaller value between the allocated production and the net consumption:

-where $\xi_{i}^{b}$ is the overall price for electricity including distribution, transmission, energy price, and taxes for member $i$; and $\xi_{i}^{s}$ is the price at which member $i$ sells any electricity surplus to the retailer.
-Similarly, $\xi_{i}^{l-}$ is the electricity price inside the REC, including taxes, local distribution (which may also include a fee for the transmission system operator), and energy price; and $\xi_{i}^{l+}$ is the selling price of electricity when it is sold within the REC.
-Finally, $v_{t,i}$ represents the verified allocated production, which is discussed later in this section.
+In addition, the sum of the verified allocated production must be equal to the sum of local production sold over the set $\mathcal{I}$, for each metering period:

-To compute the optimal set of keys that leads to the minimisation of Equation \eqref{eqn:billing_costs}, the methodology takes into account three sets of constraints.
-The first set relates to the maximum allowed deviation of $k_{t,i}$ with respect to $K_{t,i}$.
-Indeed, a tolerance around the initial set of contractual keys $K_{t,i}$ may be enforced, beyond which the optimal set of keys $k_{t,i}$ cannot deviate.
-Such a tolerance is given by $X_{t,i}$:
+The computation of the repartition keys aims at minimising the sum of individual electricity bills of the REC members, expressed as:

-The second set of constraints defines the meter readings associated to the optimal keys.
-First, with the initial keys and the optimal ones, an initial allocation of available production and an optimal allocation of available production are computed, represented by $A_{t,i}$ and $a_{t,i}$, respectively:
+where $\xi_{i}^{b}$ is the overall retail electricity price of member $i$ (including transmission, distribution, commodity, and taxes), and $\xi_{i}^{s}$ is the electricity selling price to the supplier of member $i$.
+Similarly, $\xi_{i}^{l-}$ is the internal electricity price for imports including taxes, local distribution (which may also include a fee for the transmission system operator), and energy, and $\xi_{i}^{l+}$ is the internal selling price of electricity.